Wednesday 15 April, Eye is closed all day due to a private event. We apologise for any inconvenience caused.

 It was this mix of East meets West and his dynamic visual style that made Kurosawa popular with international audiences.
 Peter Jackson was inspired by Kurosawa’s dramatic use of rain in Seven Samurai for the set-piece battles in Lord of the Rings.
 The makers of award-winning hit series Shogun were inspired by Kurosawa’s samurai films.

 Several of Kurosawa’s films had been remade, either in Hollywood or in Europe: Seven Samurai (The Magnificent Seven), Yojimbo (A Fistful of Dollars, Last Man Standing) and more recently Ikiru (Living).
 George Lucas has cited The Hidden Fortress as a major source of inspiration for Star Wars.
+Spike Lee is also a great admirer of Kurosawa and was inspired by High and Low for his latest film Highest 2 Lowest, which premiered in Cannes.

 poster The Hidden Fortress (Akira Kurosawa, JP 1958)